Hot foot powder

 Hot foot powder is used in African American hoodoo folk magic to drive unwanted people away.

+Description

 It is a mixture of herbs and minerals, virtually always including chilli powder, salt, pepper, and chilli flakes.
 Other ingredients, such as wasp's nests, sulfur, and graveyard dirt are sometimes added.
 It also shows some overlapping uses with goofer dust, which also is known to create restlessness and drive people away.